square/svelte-store/README.md

 ### readable/writable

 Similarly to derived stores, addtional load functionality is bundled with readable and writable stores.
 Both readable and writable stores include a `.load()` function that will resolve when the value of the store is first set.
-If an initial value is provided when creating the store, this means the store will load immeadietly.
+If an initial value is provided when creating the store, this means the store will load immediately.
 However, if a value is not provided (left `undefined`) then the store will only load after it is set to a value.
 This makes it easy to wait on user input, an event listener, etc. in your application.

 *It's easy to wait for user input...*